GeorgeChilly/TicTacToe/README.md

 # TicTacToe

-Trying to get used to GitHub by building a TicTacToe game on python.
+Trying to get used to GitHub by building a TicTacToe game with python.